-One question our patients often ask us is “Do I need to go to urgent care for Sinusitis?”
-At Northern Valley Allergy Asthma and Sinus Center, we want all patients to know– urgent care isn’t necessary when suffering from Sinusitis.
-The specialists at our North Bergen and Bergenfield offices are qualified and equipped to deal with all of the varying degrees of this illness.
+Our patients often ask us if they should go to urgent care for sinusitis.
+At Northern Valley Allergy Asthma and Sinus Center, we want all patients to know that urgent care isn’t necessary when suffering from sinusitis; the specialists at our offices are qualified to deal with all of the varying degrees of this illness.
 Here is some helpful information about Sinusitis symptoms and treatment.

 Sinusitis occurs when you have sinus swelling, typically caused by an infection.
 It causes your sinuses to swell and inflame, interfering with drainage and, in turn, causing mucus buildup.

-It may be hard to breathe through your nose with Acute Sinusitis.
-The space around your face and eyes may feel swollen, and you may have a headache or throbbing facial pain.
+It may be hard to breathe through your nose, the space around your face and eyes may feel swollen, and you may have a headache or throbbing facial pain.
 The common cold, which is also known as an Upper Respiratory Infection (URI), is the most frequent cause of Sinusitis, and during your time with Acute Sinusitis, you may experience the following symptoms:

 - Discharge that’s yellow or greenish draining from your nose or the back of your throat.